yyl-github-1896/HAM/README.md

 ## SVHN

-### Prepare the data
+### Prepare the data and models

+Please download the pretrained models and place them under ./SVHN/, respectively.
 The SVHN dataset will be downloaded automatically when running the code.

 ### Running the HAM method on SVHN